ivanvorobei/SPIndicator/README.md

 # SPIndicator

-Floating indicator, mimicrate to indicator which appear when silent mode turn on / off.
+Mimicrate to indicator which appear when silent mode turn on / off.
 Availalbe 2 animated presets: `done` & `error`.
 Will add more in future.
-Also support custom images, you can see how use it in documentation.
+Also support custom images, you can see how use it in docs.

 If you need alert from Apple music, use library [SPAlert](https://github.com/ivanvorobei/SPAlert).